 - Vice Chancellor’s Awards - Nomination Statement (.doc 26kb)

-The Australian Government’s Office for Learning and Teaching is responsible for administering the Australian Awards for University Teaching.
+The Australian Government Department of Education and Training is responsible for administering the Australian Awards for University Teaching.
 These awards recognise the diverse contributions made by individuals and teams to improve the student learning experience.

 Your OLT Education and Training Developer is the main contact for the awards.
 It is important that you speak to them as they will facilitate the process of submission and are able to support teaching staff to apply, which can include information, advice, and guidance with drafts.
 Note that nominations go through an expression of interest and an internal process of review by a panel and approval is then given for nominations to proceed based on University support (required dates above).